What Exactly IS Maternity Compression?

 - Your abs stretch from the sternum to the pubic bone to act as a girdle that supports the core.
 As your baby grows, the abs may stretch apart and become weakened.
 This process is known as Diastasis Recti and causes your abdomen to be unable to fully support your core, placing more weight on your back, leading to lower back and hip pain that may get in the way of your everyday activities.

-- The Sacroiliac Joint (SI) is also affected during pregnancy as it’s the triangular joint that connects to the hip bone, that’s responsible for absorbing impact and stabilizing the pelvis.
-However, as the hormone relaxin increases during pregnancy to loosen the joint to prepare for birth and more pressure is placed on the curvature on the spine the SI can’t do its job so well, resulting in nerve, back, and pelvic pains.
+- The Sacroiliac Joint (SI) is also affected during pregnancy.
+It’s the triangular joint that connects to the hip bone and is responsible for absorbing impact and stabilizing the pelvis.
+However, as the hormone relaxin increases during pregnancy to loosen the joint to prepare for birth and more pressure is placed on the curvature on the spine, the SI can’t do its job as well.
+This can result in nerve, back, and pelvic pains.